Danish925/python-data-science-journey/README.md

 ### 7. Simple Quiz Game
 A basic quiz application that asks a series of questions and tracks the user's score.
 This project is a great exercise in using `if/else` statements to evaluate user input and variables to manage the game's state.

+### 8. Powerful Password Generator
+A tool that generates secure, random passwords based on user-specified criteria like length and character types.
+This project demonstrates the use of functions to organize code into logical, reusable blocks and showcases handling user input with robust error checking.